 The My favorites page contains the list of tags that you are following.

 The question page has a "heart" icon towards the top right.
-You can click on the "heart" to follow or unfollow that question.
+You can click on the "heart" to add or remove that question from your favourites.

 We do not currently send email notifications when there is an update (edit, answer, comment) for the question.

-The My favorites page contains the list of questions that you are following.
+The My favorites page contains the list of your favourite questions.

-The number of 'likes' for a question suggests the significance of a question.
-For example, a useful and well-worded question will most likely be liked up and an inappropriate or offensive question will be liked down.
+The number of 'votes' for a question suggests the significance of a question.
+For example, a useful and well-worded question will most likely be voted up and an inappropriate or offensive question will be voted down.

-Similarly, an irrelevant or misleading answer may be liked down while a good answer will be liked up.
-The highest number of likes for an answer suggests that it is the best answer for the question.
+Similarly, an irrelevant or misleading answer may be voted down while a good answer will be voted up.
+The highest number of votes for an answer suggests that it is the best answer for the question.

-Any user can like up or down a question or answer, using the "thumbs-up" and "thumbs-down" icons, and is encouraged to do so.
+Any registered user can vote up or down a question or answer, using the "thumbs-up" and "thumbs-down" icons, and is encouraged to do so.

 The point system is based on existing popular question and answer websites.
 Points serve as a rough measure of the community trust in a user and also indicate how involved the user is in the community.
-You can get involved by asking and answering questions, liking up useful questions & answers, and liking down irrelevant questions & answers.
+You can get involved by asking and answering questions, voting up useful questions & answers, and voting down irrelevant questions & answers.

 The following actions can earn points: